opstrace/opstrace/docs/guides/administrator/README.md

 ---
-description: Operate the entire lifecycle of an Opstrace cluster.
+description: Operate the entire lifecycle of an Opstrace instance.
 ---

 # Administrator Guide